kevinyswong/kevinyswong.github.io/index.md

 their hysterical xenophobia to themselves, whatever their walk of life.

 I am not surprised whatsoever that Asians are being targeted.
 I can't help but
-exclaim: How banal and boring!
+exclaim: how banal and boring!
 Tell me something new!
 As soon as the news broke of covid's origins last year I immediately anticipated such a development.
 There is not the slightest indication in the racial history of this country that suggests otherwise.
 On the contrary I would be surprised if this shooting were the last.
-Count on it: Discrimination and patent racism will continue once life returns to normal and people resume congregating in person, in forms subtle and explicit, verbal and behavioral, in school admissions, in job applications, in fewer appointments for doctor and lawyers, in everyday encounters.
-We do not have it worst; Blacks have had a far longer and bloodier March against racism.
+Count on it: discrimination and patent racism will continue once life returns to normal and people resume congregating in person, in forms subtle and explicit, verbal and behavioral, in school admissions, in job applications, in fewer appointments for doctor and lawyers, in everyday encounters.
+We do not have it worst; Blacks have had a far longer and bloodier march against racism.
 We Asians have piggy-backed on the civil rights movement and benefited from monumental progress towards true equality in the 1960s without bearing the brunt of the melee.
 What makes us think we can surmount racial boundaries if